 5. Make a Savory Pasta Sauce With It

 Soy sauce is a star pasta sauce ingredient.
 You need little more than soy sauce, sesame oil and some scallions to create a mouth-watering stir fry sauce.
-The soy sauce gives the noodles a delicious, salty umami flavor while the sesame oil deepens the dish’s flavors and allows the sauce to cling to the pasta better.
+The soy sauce gives the noodles a delicious, salty umami taste while the sesame oil deepens the dish’s flavors and allows the sauce to cling to the pasta better.

 Although soy sauce is traditionally used to make Asian-inspired noodle dishes, you can add a dash of it to other types of pasta sauces to give them a flavor boost.
-For instance, including a bit of soy sauce in a Bolognese brings out the natural umami taste of the tomatoes and meat.
+For instance, including a bit of soy sauce in a Bolognese brings out the natural umami flavor of the tomatoes and meat.
 Stirring some soy sauce into a classic white sauce like béchamel will also elevate its flavor profile by enhancing the nuttiness and creamy texture.